Sean ‘Diddy’ Combs says he is ‘truly sorry’ for physically assaulting Cassie Ventura in 2016 | KRDO

 Ventura, who reached an undisclosed settlement with Combs, declined to comment on the video obtained by CNN.

-Ventura’s attorney, Douglas H. Wigdor, said: “The gut-wrenching video has only further confirmed the disturbing and predatory behavior of Mr. Combs.
+Douglas H. Wigdor, another attorney for Ventura, said: “The gut-wrenching video has only further confirmed the disturbing and predatory behavior of Mr. Combs.
 Words cannot express the courage and fortitude that Ms. Ventura has shown in coming forward to bring this to light.”

 The Los Angeles County District Attorney’s Office issued a statement Friday on the 2016 surveillance video.